gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 DTLS Connection Index (DCI): 8 bits : This is used to indicate the set of Keys and other parameters used in the protection operation to form the DTLS record present in the Payload.
+DCI bitmask is uuuuuRnn where:

+- u means unused/reserved

+- R indicates that this DCI is used for Restart Procedure

+- n indicates that this bit is part of the DCI number

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Payload in bytes plus 4.